 Mason awards millions of dollars in scholarships to incoming freshmen every year.
 These awards not only recognize strong academic talent and achievement, but also special talents and other personal characteristics, without regard to an applicant’s financial need.
+Most Mason scholarships require full time enrollment and are not pro-rated based on reduced enrollment loads.

 All freshman applicants who apply by November 1 (the Early Action application deadline) will automatically be considered for merit-based scholarships through the Office of Admissions and the Scholarship Committee.
 Students who apply Early Action are notified of their admissions decisions by mid-December, and the Scholarship Committee notifies students if they were awarded a scholarship no later than February.
 For more information, visit Incoming Freshman.